GLONASS (Global Navigation Satellite System), Russia

-The satellites are placed into nominally circular orbits with target inclinations of 64.8 degrees and an orbital radius of 19,140 km, about 1,060 km lower than GPS satellites.
+The satellites are placed into nominally circular orbits with target inclinations of 64.8 degrees and an orbital radius of 19,140 kilometres (11,893 miles), about 1,060 km (659 miles) lower than GPS satellites.

 The GLONASS satellite signal identifies the satellite and includes:

-- Offset of GLONASS time from UTC (SU) [Coordinated Universal Time Russia].
+- Offset of GLONASS time from UTC (SU) (Universal Time Coordinated of Russia)

-The GLONASS control segment consists of the system control center and a network of command tracking stations across Russia.
-Similar to that of GPS, the GLONASS control segment monitors the health of the satellites, determines the ephemeris corrections, as well as the satellite clock offsets with respect to GLONASS time and UTC (Coordinated Universal Time).
+The GLONASS control segment consists of the system control centre and a network of command tracking stations across Russia.
+Similar to that of GPS, the GLONASS control segment monitors the health of the satellites, determines the ephemeris corrections, as well as the satellite clock offsets with respect to GLONASS time and UTC.
 Twice a day, it uploads corrections to the satellites.

-Each GLONASS satellite transmits on a slightly different L1 and L2 frequency, with the P-code (HP code) on both L1 and L2, and the C/A code (SP code), on L1 (all satellites) and L2 (most satellites).
-GLONASS satellites transmit the same code at different frequencies, a technique known as FDMA, for frequency division multiple access.
+Each GLONASS satellite transmits on a slightly different L1 and L2 frequency, with the P-code (HP code) and the C/A code (SP code) on both L1 and L2.
+GLONASS satellites transmit the same code at different frequencies, a technique known as FDMA (frequency division multiple access).
 Note that this is a different technique from that used by GPS and the other GNSS constellations.

-GLONASS signals have the same polarization (orientation of the electromagnetic waves) as GPS signals, and have comparable signal strength.
+GLONASS signals have the same polarisation (orientation of the electromagnetic waves) as GPS signals and have comparable signal strength.